 Get the Facts

-- Completed 9,745 service hours in the greater Greenville community.
+- Completed 9,745 service hours in the greater Greenville community in 2019-2020.
 That’s an average of eight hours per student.

 Fraternity and Sorority Life Terms